We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 The second element is the narration itself.
 Whether it is the author or a professional voice-over actor, the person who’s narrating it is.
 Their performance is what grabs the listener and engages the listener for the long run of the audiobook.

 The third thing is how it’s all put together, how it’s edited, how it’s recorded.
 If you have low production value, the production is as if someone decided to take a regular old digital recorder, hide in their closet with a lamp, and read from a page.
 Turning the pages and you can hear the rustling.

 So, you’ve seen my productions, then.

 Oh no, versus a higher production value – where someone is in a professional studio and has an excellent microphone to narrate on and having a vocal coach or an acting coach to work with them before and after the recording sessions.
 Those are things that we provide that we make sure are happening for every one of our productions.

 Do you prefer the author narrating the books, or do you prefer a professional?

 I believe that’s our niche because Oddua Publishing is a company specializing in author narrated titles.
 We believe that the essence of the work, especially

 for non-fiction titles, personal development, personal narratives, historical journalism, and sexuality – all these different realms within non-fiction, that the nuances of the writing, the humanity in writing get brought forth a lot more when the author is narrating.
 You hear their sense of humor.
 You hear their pain.
 You hear all these different things that you wouldn’t necessarily get if you had an actor narrating someone’s life story or autobiography, or you know those types of titles.

-It’s definitely something that we are committed to.
-Making sure we get out works that are in the author’s voice.
-Plus, it’s also its own niche market.
-Many fans out there want to hear the author’s voice and actively search for that.
+It’s something that we are committed to.
+So make sure we get out works that are in the author’s voice.
+Plus, it’s also its niche market.
+So many fans out there want to hear the author’s voice and actively search for that.